Restream/redmine_customize/README.md

 Specify the button name, select an icon and configure the button as needed.
 ![save custom button](customize_8.PNG)

-In the **Show in the following cases** section, specify the conditions for displaying the button.
+In the **Show in the following cases** section, specify the cases when the button should be displayed.
 You can select to show the button in certain projects, for certain trackers, issue statuses, categories, authors, assignees and roles.

 To hide the button if the values it is supposed to change are already set, select the **Hide the button if no changes can be made** check box.